MarketDAO

 - Governance token minting (including join requests)

-- Parameter changes (modify any DAO configuration through governance)
+- Parameter changes (modify any DAO configuration)

 - Configurable parameters for tailoring governance to specific needs